brillout/awesome-angular-components/readme.md

 ### Mobile

+ - [ionic2](https://github.com/driftyco/ionic) - Build amazing native and progressive web apps with Angular and open web technologies.
+One app running on everything.
  - [angular2-onsenui](https://github.com/onsenui/onsenui) - Mobile app development framework and SDK using HTML5 and JavaScript.
 Create beautiful and performant cross-platform mobile apps.
 Based on Web Components, and provides bindings for Angular 1, 2, React and Vue.js.

 ### Component Collections